-- Candidates have three years after passing the Introductory Sommelier Examination to take the Certified Examinamtion or the candidate must re-take the level one at the reduced rate of $325
+- Candidates have three years after passing the Introductory Sommelier Examination to take the Certified Examinamtion or the candidate must re-take the Introductory Course & Exam at the reduced rate of $325.

-- All students must successfully complete the Certification Sommelier Examination before applying for the Advanced Course and the Advanced Examination
+- All students must successfully complete the Certified Sommelier Examination before applying for the Advanced Course and the Advanced Examination.

-The highest scorer at the Certified Examination will receive the Walter Clore scholarship from the Guild of Sommeliers in the amount of $400.
+The highest scorer at the Certified Examination will receive the Walter Clore scholarship from the Guild of Sommeliers.
 This scholarship is generously made possible by a contribution from Ste.
 Michelle Wine Estates and honors Walter Clore, often referred to as the father of the Washington wine industry.

 The Certified Examination is a one-day exam with three segments: Theory, Tasting, and Service.
 There is no classroom work involved.

 - The written theory examination will cover fundamental questions about the world of wine, spirits, beer and service with emphasis on the world’s wine appellations and corresponding grape varieties.
 The exam consists of forty questions presented in multiple choice, matching and short answer formats.